Writing Your DOT Drug & Alcohol Policy: What Must Be Included

 Many carriers add provisions that go beyond the federal minimum:

-- Zero-tolerance policy — any detectable alcohol level = violation (federal standard is 0.04 BAC for violation, 0.02 BAC for removal for 24 hours)
+- Zero-tolerance policy — any detectable alcohol level = violation (the federal standard is 0.04 BAC (Blood Alcohol Concentration — the percentage of alcohol in your bloodstream) for a violation, 0.02 BAC for removal for 24 hours)

 - Employee assistance programs (EAP) — encouraging voluntary self-referral before a testing violation occurs

 Stricter policies are allowed.
-Just make sure your drivers know what standard they're being held to.
+Just make sure your CDL drivers know what standard they're being held to.

 Related Articles